U.S. House GOP bars earmarks for certain non-profits, after controversy over LGBTQ projects

 That funding was never requested by House lawmakers, but was asked for by the state’s two senators.

-The post U.S. House GOP bars earmarks for certain non-profits, after controversy over LGBTQ projects appeared first on Nebraska Examiner.
+The post U.S. House GOP bars earmarks for certain non-profits, after controversy over LGBTQ projects appeared first on Source New Mexico.